-Threat: 10+

-Strength: 1 Craft: 1 Armour: 0 Life: 10+

-Increased by the Collective benefit.
+Neutral Threat: 10+\ Strength: 1 Craft: 1 Armour: 0 Life: 10+\ Attacks: 1 Damage: 1d6+1\ (psychic) Speed: 15 (hover) \ Increased by the Collective benefit.

 Mesmerize: Wisps can enthrall the unwary with their soothing song and lead their victims mindlessly into danger.
 Each character within range makes a Fortitude (Resolve) test against Difficulty (Threat) to resist.
 (Resisting one wisp is Difficulty 10; the Collective benefit can increase the wisp's Threat and that Difficulty.)
 This Special Ability can only be used before combat begins.
-Failure: The target is mesmerised and

 Failure: The target is mesmerised and will follow the wisp (or wisps), unable to take any action or defend themself.
-The enchantment ends when the target takes any damage,
+The enchantment ends when the target takes any damage, although the target may retest each round to break free of it.